Fire and rescue services

 Exercise a high degree of caution in Panama.

-Exercise a high degree of caution in Panama due to high levels of violent crime.
+Exercise a high degree of caution in Panama overall due to the threat of violent crime.

 Do not travel to the Darien Gap, beyond Yaviza.

-Do not travel to the Darien Gap, beyond Yaviza, due to the risk of violent crime.
+Do not travel to the Darien Gap, beyond Yaviza, due to the threat of violent crime.

 See Safety